watou/vera-ecobee/README.md

 ## Features ##

-* Monitor thermostat mode, fan mode, current and set point temperatures, humidity level and running states.
+* Monitor thermostat mode, fan mode, current and set point temperatures, humidity level, current event and current climate.

-* Control temperature set points, thermostat mode and fan mode.
+* Change HVAC mode and set holds for temperature set points and fan mode.

-* More TBD
+* Use a QuickSave-like hold event (for Si thermostats) or SwitchOccupancy event (for EMS thermostats) to set and monitor an "away" state.

 ## How to Use the Plugin ##